 The recommended mastic or adhesive is spread on with the proper sized trowel to adhere the wood flooring to the subfloor.
 You should know that engineered wood floors and parquets can be glued down.
 There are many types of adhesives on the market.
 Your installers will use the manufacturers recommended adhesive when installing your flooring.
 Not using the manufacturers recommended adhesive and trowel size could void any warranties you may have.

-Remove all furniture and other objects and materials from the areas where the installation will take place.
-Some installers will move your furniture, but there may be an additional charge for doing so.
+Remove all furniture and other objects and materials from the areas where the hardwood flooring installation will take place.
+Some installers will move your furniture, but there will be an additional charge for doing so.
 Before moving, you’ll also need to empty the contents of china cabinets, closets and the like.
 Be aware that the area of installation must be climate controlled (heated or air conditioned).
 Indoor humidity should be maintained between 45-65%.

 Have a plan in mind regarding your trim.

 You should know that shoe molding and quarter round needs to be removed for hardwood installation.
 Your installer may do this but at an additional charge and they will not be responsible for damage or breakage due to dry or brittle wood.
-Painted baseboards, woodwork and paint may need retouching after the installation is complete.
+Painted baseboards, woodwork and paint will need retouching after the installation is complete.
 If necessary, this is your responsibility.

 Your existing subfloor may need to be prepared to receive the hardwood, or a new subfloor may be required.
 We suggest you discuss this with us and, if subfloor work is necessary, that it be done by qualified professionals.
 It is important that the subfloor be as clean and level as possible.
 Additional sanding and grinding of floor joints may be necessary.

 Doors require special consideration.